janosh/blog/src/routes/posts/react-hooks-modal/+page.md

 As you can see, the styles are longer than the component itself.
 That's where I spent most of my time too.
 Figuring out how to use React hooks took mere minutes.
 Props to the React team (pun intended) for the excellent onboarding experience!

-Anyways, regarding usage, notice that the modal component doesn't actually handle it's own state.
+Anyways, regarding usage, notice that the modal component doesn't actually handle its own state.
 That's done by the parent component.
-As an example here's a [list of photos](/nature) that when clicked enter a higher-resolution modal view.
+As an example here's a list of photos that when clicked enter a higher-resolution modal view.

 ```js
 import React, { useState, Fragment } from 'react' // highlight-line